chriskrycho/v5.chriskrycho.com/site/journal/Decaffeinating.md

 Thanksgiving week, I went off coffee cold turkey, and it *hurt*.
 It literally hurt.

-Caffeine, though we don’t often think of it in these terms, is a drug—specifically, a stimulant.[^why] As a drug, it has withdrawal symptoms.
-There is of course the fatigue you’d expect, given caffeine is a stimulant.
-As bad or worse for me, though, are the headaches.
-(I hear the same from most people.
-The headaches are *bad*.)
+Caffeine, though we don’t often think of it in these terms, is a drug.[^why] As a drug, it has withdrawal symptoms.
+There is of course the fatigue you’d expect (caffeine is a stimulant).
+Even worse for me, though—and I hear the same from most other coffee-drinkers I talk to—are the headaches.
+The headaches are *bad*.
 For over half a decade, I have been drinking an 8–10-ounce cup of coffee every morning.
 It is not a lot, but it is *consistent*.
-My body has gotten used to the hit.
-More than that: it has come to *rely* on the hit.
-Take away the daily dose, and the withdrawals set in.
+My body has gotten used to—worse, come to depend on—the daily dose.
+Take away the hit, and the withdrawals set in.

 Here’s the thing, though: I don’t normally drink coffee for the caffeine content the way many people do.
 I drink coffee because six and a half years ago I learned from [a genuinely great coffee shop][jubala] just how good coffee can be.
 That it’s a thing you might want to drink simply because it tastes good, the way you eat some foods not only because of your need for sustenance but for the joy of a delicious meal.